 In a last minute press conference with US Ambassador Donald Lu, Prime Minister Edi Rama announced today that his government will soon present a draft law to Parliament for a “reform of the truth.”

-Prime Minister Rama introduced the ambitious plan to “clean out the kettle of journalism” and “allow [Albania] to take [its] rightful place among the European nations, such as Poland, Hungary, and Turkey.”
+Prime Minister Rama introduced the ambitious plan to “clean out the dumpster of journalism” and “allow [Albania] to take [its] rightful place among the European nations, such as Poland, Hungary, and Turkey.”

 What I can say very openly and directly […] is that the opening of [EU accession] negotiations no longer is an issue that depends on what we are doing better. […] The constitutional judicial reform passed, the negotiations were not opened.
 Then vetting was imposed.
 The vetting passed and of course the implementation of the vetting is awaited, but that depends on how you see it, because vetting has started.